maurolacy/ergonomics/README.md

 - **Sleep:** Apple provides no native keyboard shortcut to sleep.
   `Cmd+Option+Power` only sleeps the display.
 Creating a Quick Action and binding it to a shortcut is the only native-only solution.

+- **ai-conversations:** Every AI tool stores conversations in its own format and location.
+Cursor uses SQLite with "bubbles" keyed by composer IDs, Devin uses SQLite with a linked-list message chain, and Claude Code uses JSONL session files.
+To make matters worse, newer IDE versions are removing their built-in transcript export features entirely.
+This tool wraps all three behind a single interface so you can search, export, and own your conversation history regardless of which tool you used or what the vendor decides to ship next.

 - **out_for_a_walk:** Microsoft's Conditional Access policies block API access via the Graph API device code flow from unmanaged devices